 If you’re a NASCAR fan, Thunder Alley is your best chance of re-living it in a board game.
 Drafting, teamwork, accidents, yellow flags, pit strategy, working to lead laps, and sprints to the finish are all included in the package.

-Game is not just about finishing first, but also about teamwork.
+The game is not just about finishing first, but also about teamwork.
 Results from all your cars count.
-Depending on player count, one can control 3-6 cars.
+Depending on the player count, one can control 3-6 cars.
 Four included tracks are inspired by real-life venues, but unfortunately don’t have real names.